 Officer training needs are identified as part of the annual Performance Appraisal and Development Scheme and there is a comprehensive training programme for all staff.
 In parallel a Managers' Toolkit site is maintained on the intranet to provide a depository of policies, procedures, guidance and tools enabling all managers across the Council to work more effectively and efficiently.
-Depending on their duties some Officer training is mandatory.

-There are three main programmes; Organisational Development (including Customer Service, Management and Leadership, Health and Safety, Commissioning and Contract Management), Children's Social Care (including Safeguarding, and Continuing Professional Development) and Adult's Social Care (including the Care Act 2014, Awareness of Medical Conditions, Health and Safety, Safeguarding).
-To compliment this face-to-face training many of the topics are now available via the web based Bromley Learning Hub which allows users to develop their skills online at a time and place that suits them.
+There are three main programmes; Training for All (including Customer Service, Management and Leadership, Personal Effectiveness and Wellbeing), Children's Safeguarding and Social Care Training, and Adult Care Services Training.
+To compliment this face-to-face training many of the topics are now available via the web based Bromley Learning Hub which allows users to develop their skills on-line at a time and place that suits them.

 Specific training for Members targets key policy issues and areas of current interest.
-This is supported by a dedicated Member Development site on the intranet and an area on the Bromley Learning Hub dedicated to Councillors.
-During the year the Director of Finance organised regular financial seminars to keep Members informed of the general financial situation affecting the Council and the changes in local government finance.
-Following the May 2014 elections a full programme of induction events was organised for new Councillors which was also open to returning Councillors.
+This is supported by a dedicated Member Development site on the intranet.
+During the year the Director of Finance organised regular Financial Seminars to keep Members informed of the general financial situation affecting the Council and the changes in local government finance and health provision.
+Following the May 2014 elections a full programme of induction events has been organised for new councillors.

 IT training is delivered in partnership with Bromley Adult Education College.

 Officers also have access to external workshops and seminars via our membership of organisations like CIPFA.